 This course will help you develop your knowledge of the French language and your understanding of French culture and society through the study of authentic and current articles, modern literary texts and films.
 The study of French at A Level will enable you to develop excellent communication and critical thinking skills, explore a wide range of topics about French contemporary society and give you the opportunity to carry out independent research on an area of your choice.

-In Year one you will focus on technological and social change within French society such as the changing nature of family or the ‘cyber society’.
+In year one you will focus on technological and social change within French society such as the changing nature of family or the ‘cyber society’.
 You will also study either a modern literary text or a film and learn about highlights of French artistic culture including music and cinema.
 Throughout the two-year course you will build on your knowledge of the grammar learnt for GCSE and study the grammatical system and structures of the language.

 In year two you will cover further aspects of French society such as multiculturalism and diversity, life for the marginalised and how criminals are treated.
 You will also look at aspects of political life in France including how young people engage with politics.
 You will also study a second literary text or a film.
 You will be given the opportunity to carry out independent research on an area of your choice.
 The study of grammar will continue.

-GCSE Grade 5 or above in French.
+GCSE Grade 6 in French.

-You will experience a wide variety of methods of learning, such as paired work and group work on a particular topic, traditional lessons, individual work such as listening activities, research work on a topic of your choice and literary analysis on a novel or a film.
-You will practise different skills every lesson, such as speaking, listening, reading and writing.
+You will experience a wide variety of methods of learning, including paired work and group work on a particular topic, traditional lessons, individual work such as listening activities, research work on a topic of your choice and literary analysis on a novel or a film.
+You will practise different skills every lesson, including speaking, listening, reading and writing.

 Assessment is by examination.

-Trip to France or a French speaking country (approximately £200-£300)
+Trip to France or a French speaking country (approximately £200-£300).

-This course is suitable for students who wish to progress to employment or further study at university.
+This course is suitable for students who wish to progress to employment or on to Higher Education.
 There are many courses at university where you can combine languages with another subject, for example business, law, teaching or travel and tourism.